National Advisory Council

 GEOFF NAGLE, PH.D.

-Geoffrey A. Nagle is president and CEO of the Erikson Institute, a leading force in improving the lives of young children and their families through knowledge, research, service and advocacy and the nation’s premier graduate school in child development.
-Nagle joined Erikson in January 2014 after serving as the founding director of the Tulane University Institute of Infant and Early Childhood Mental Health and associate professor of psychiatry and behavioral sciences at the Tulane University School of Medicine.
-While at Tulane University, he worked closely with Louisiana government leaders to strengthen the state’s early childhood system and expand high-quality early care and education.
+Geoffrey A. Nagle is an Adjunct Associate Professor in the Department of Psychiatry and Behavioral Sciences at Tulane University.
+He most recently completed a seven-year term as the president and chief executive officer of Erikson Institute, a leading force for improving the lives of young children and their families through knowledge, research, service, and advocacy and the nation’s premier graduate school in child development.
+Nagle joined Erikson in January 2014 after serving as the founding director of the Tulane University Institute of Infant and Early Childhood Mental Health.
+He has worked closely with Louisiana government leaders to strengthen the state’s early childhood system and expand high-quality early care and education.
 Nagle earned his bachelor’s degree in political science from Duke University and a master’s degrees in both social work and public health from Tulane University.
 His doctorate, also from Tulane, is in mental health policy research, an interdisciplinary degree that combined his interests in social work and public health.

 Buffett Early Childhood Fund